-In patients with chronic hepatic disease classified as Child-Pugh Class A (n=3), B (n=4) and C (n=1), the bioavailability of omeprazole increased to approximately 100% compared to healthy subjects, reflecting decreased first-pass effect, and the plasma half-life of 0.5 to 1 hour in healthy subjects.
+In patients with chronic hepatic disease classified as Child-Pugh Class A (n=3), B (n=4) and C (n=1), the bioavailability of omeprazole increased to approximately 100% compared to healthy subjects, reflecting decreased first-pass effect, and the plasma half-life of the drug increased to nearly 3 hours compared to the mean half-life of 0.5 to 1 hour in healthy subjects.
 Plasma clearance averaged 70 mL/min, compared to a value of 500 to 600 mL/min in healthy subjects.